jenkinsci/mabl-integration-plugin/README.md

 ![](https://wiki.jenkins.io/download/attachments/138453951/Jenkins%20Send%20build%20Variables%20Checkbox.png?version=1&modificationDate=1529420356000&api=v2){.confluence-embedded-image
 .confluence-content-image-border width="600"}

-Now you'll see the environment and build information collected in the output log of future runs that use a mabl plugin step.
+Now you will see the environment and build information collected in the output log of future runs that use a mabl plugin step.

 **Example Variable Collections**